Schizophrenia, Faith & Business: Loving Jesus While Running a Startup

 Dave Quak

 Welcome to Sunburnt Souls.
-I'm Dave Quak and on this show we speak about life and faith and our mental wellbeing.
-And today, I'm so stoked because Tom is back.
+I’m Dave Quak, and on this show we speak about life, faith, and our mental wellbeing.
+Today I’m stoked because Tom is back.
 Last year I interviewed Tom.
-He's a man of God who walks with schizophrenia, runs a business and just is an all around awesome guy.
-And today we're going to talk about what it's like to live with schizophrenia and love Jesus and run a business and a lot of other things.
+He’s a man of God who lives with schizophrenia, runs a business, and is an all-round awesome guy.
+Today we’re going to talk about what it’s like to live with schizophrenia, love Jesus, and run a business, plus a bunch of other things.

 00:00:22:17 - 00:00:45:24